argonne-lcf/ai-testbed-userdocs/docs/sambanova/sambanova.md

-If you plan to publish, say to a conference, workshop or journal, we have a review process wherein you share the draft with us (pre-submission) at <ai@alcf.anl.gov> and we will work with Sambanova for the requisite approvals.
+If you plan to publish, say to a conference, workshop or journal, we have a review process wherein you share the draft with us (pre-submission) at <ai@alcf.anl.gov> and we will work with SambaNova for the requisite approvals.